Hip & Knee Pain

 Iliotibial band syndrome is generally diagnosed by history and physical exam.
 Your chiropractor will ask you questions like what makes it worse, what makes it better, how/when it began, and what it feels like.
 An exam will be performed that will consist of orthopedic tests designed to provoke the pain.
 The chiropractor will use his/her hands to palpate for abnormalities along the outside of your thigh.
 Your chiropractor may also provide a biomechanical assessment (watching you in action) to establish if there are any abnormalities of gait and movement.
 Rarely, further testing such as an x-ray or MRI will be ordered.

-Iliotibial band syndrome is commonly treated at Omagh Chiropractic.
+Iliotibial band syndrome is commonly seen at Omagh Chiropractic.
 You may experience relief with the conservative treatments rendered by our chiropractor.
 For this condition, treatments such as Spinal/Pelvic and extremity manipulations, myofascial release, strengthening exercises, and stretching are safe and effective.
 Our chiropractors may also recommend RICE (rest, ice, elevation, compression), reduced training, and changes in footwear.
 Don’t let pain prevent you from the activities you enjoy.
 Contact Omagh Chiropractic to schedule your first appointment and get on the road to recovery.

 1. Iliotibial band friction syndrome–a systematic review.
 Ellis R, Hing W, Reid D. Man Ther.
 2007 Aug;12(3):200-8.
 Epub 2007 Jan 8.
 Review.
 Treatment of an individual with piriformis syndrome focusing on hip muscle strengthening and movement reeducation: a case report.
 Tonley JC, Yun SM, Kochevar RJ, Dye JA, Farrokhi S, Powers CM.
 J Orthop Sports Phys Ther.
 2010 Feb;40(2):1.